 - Control locations that may slow you down due to terrain and/or poor route choice

 St. Lawrence State Forests have large portions that are generally not runnable.
 That means straight-line attack points may not be the fastest routes.
 Can you adapt?

 While we strive for challenging control placement, our main goal is to show you parts of the North Country you would not normally see on a hike.
-Given a choice in control location between difficult and scenic, the latter wins most of the time.
+The area has some great scenic state forests.
+We’ll be your guides.

 Orienteering is a thinking sport.
 Thinking does not stop once you have studied the map.
 We strive to challenge you by providing you multiple opportunities to think during your adventure, whether because the vegetation just got thicker or the beaver dam you were counting on is not crossable or some other new information (provided by us or by nature) presented itself.

 We believe there is something perversely pleasurable in getting penalized for not constantly thinking.

 As Sartre wrote, “The struggle itself towards the heights is enough to fill a man’s heart.
 One must imagine Sisyphus happy.”
 Damn, more thinking.